A Guide for Incoming Ninth Grade Students and Families

 - Ask questions!
 There are many people here to to help you, communication is key.

 - Take a good balance of classes.
 Explore a new hobby or skill through an elective class and challenge yourself with an Advanced Placement course or Dual Credit class.
+Learn some of the benefits of advanced coursework.

 - Know your support system!
 There are counselors, social workers, psychologists and many other adults at our school who are here to support your academics and well-being.